Anaminus/roblox-library/modules/Binstruct/README.md

         greater than the number of ancestors, then *size* evaluates to 0.
         Defaults to 1, indicating the parent structure.

+        *size* is passed to filters as additional arguments.

         The zero for this type is an empty vector.

     {"instance", string, ...{any?, TypeDef}}
         A Roblox instance.
-The first parameter is the name of a Roblox class.
+The first parameter is *class*, or the name of a Roblox class.
 Each remaining parameter is a table defining a property of the instance.

         The first element of a property definition is the name used to index the property.
 If nil, the value will be processed, but the field will